anoma/anoma/tech-specs/src/explore/design/dkg.md

 phase.

 We list the phase of ABCI++ in which each of the above actions takes place.
- - `AnnounceStake`: These are sent out by validators during the Vote Extension phase.
- - `PartitionShares`: This also happens in the Verify Vote Extension phase and the result will be included in the finalized block's header.

  - `Deal`: Validators should verify the weight shares included in the block header.
 If validation fails, the DKG instance fails.
 Otherwise, `Deal` happens during the Vote Extension phase.